Refrigerated Transport Containers for the Chemical Industry

 Safe & Reliable Transport Solution for Organic Peroxides, Self-Reactive Substances, and Other Chemicals

-Klinge offers many transport refrigeration equipment especially for the chemical industry.
+Klinge offers many transport refrigeration and heating equipment especially for the chemical industry.
 This includes:

 - Dual Refrigerated Containers